-Let’s say you currently have a cluster composed of 8 D4v2 nodes that is running 2 apps including the one you are going to run.
+Let’s say you currently have a cluster composed of 8 D4v2 nodes that is running two apps including the one you are going to run.

-Step 1: Determine how many apps are running on your cluster – you know that you have 2 apps on your cluster, including the one you are going to run.
+Step 1: Determine how many apps are running on your cluster – you know that you have two apps on your cluster, including the one you are going to run.

 Step 2: Set executor-memory – for this example, we determine that 6GB of executor-memory will be sufficient for I/O intensive job.